1st Jun 2011 Author: Matt Milgrom

 • Writing should focus on the prospect and their business issues, not on the tenderer

-• Don't offer apples if oranges are in the RFT
+• Don't offer apples if oranges are required by the RFT

 1. Submit it Late